-Asterism Bei Dou – Big Dipper
+Asterism Bei Dou – Northern Dipper (Big Dipper)

 15♌12 to 26♍56

+The Big Dipper has been one of the most recognizable star groupings throughout history and across many cultures.
 Despite this, Western astrology has basically ignored these stars.
 Ptolemy and Robson did not even mention them.
 Thankfully, they are of great importance in Chinese astrology, and there is a wealth of information available online.

 Big Dipper Astronomy